mgorav/SpringCloudKafkaStreamTwitterTrend/README.md

 ![alt text](MapRStreamTopicVsKafka.jpg)

 Hmm...
 I am struck.
 Does this means MapR Stream + Spring Cloud Stream will not work.
-The answer is no.
+The answer is NO.

 Check out my project in Github -> [spring-cloud-kafka-twitter](https://github.com/mgorav/SpringCloudKafkaStreamTwitterTrend), which demonstrates:
 1. Integrate with MapR Steram topic(s)